-Francis ended up completely transforming this girl’s life, and I bet by now that Jaya’s family has their own rescue dog.
+And I bet by now that Jaya’s family has their own rescue dog.

 He ended up living with Tina for 3 years.
 I don’t know how many other lives he changed, but I’m sure his transformation from a deaf and blind homeless dog to a much-loved ambassador for Old Dog Haven showed countless numbers of people what older dogs are capable of doing.